-The world is faster, more demanding and more competitive than it used to be, and I find that staying sane in the 21st century requires mental and lifestyle strategies to match.
-Added to this are several unusual things happening in the world right now, and this is leading to unnecessary fear and anxiety.
+The world is faster, more demanding, less free and more competitive than it used to be, and I find that staying sane in the 21st century requires mental and lifestyle strategies to match.
+Added to this are several unusual things happening in the world right now, and this is leading to plenty of unnecessary fear and anxiety.
 The best of the strategies don’t involve hiding from reality, but rather something that roots you more firmly in reality.
 Something I call the “variable mental timeline” is my favourite tactic.

 At any given moment in our lives, we all have more or fewer challenges, demands, expectations and disasters to deal with.
 Sometimes life is relatively simple, while other times deadlines and troubles crowd in.
 Sometimes life gets overwhelming, and the more this happens, the more debilitating the mental side of life can become.
 For some people the turmoil in the head and heart degenerates into a destructive downward spiral.
 This is where I find the imagination can give great relief.

 While it’s true that there’s usually nothing you can do in the immediate term to get rid of life’s demands, there’s no reason you need to think about them all, all the time.
 The fact is, the amount of productive “thinking time” required to deal even with large challenges is usually quite limited.
 The rest is destructive “worry time”.
 That’s why you’ll feel A LOT better if you shorten your mental time scope on purpose.
 Shorten as much as necessary until you feel better.
 Here’s how I do it . . .